MohammedAhsanKollathodiMoodys/Structured-Issuer-TechServices-MohammedAhsanKollathodi-CLOAutomator-v-1.0-/README.md

 # Structured-Issuer-TechServices-ManagerModuleProcessingControlPanel (Development in progress)
-CLOAutomator v1.0 is designed to automate CLO monitoring, with basic functionalities and key information integrated into a monitoring and control panel.
+The ManagerModuleProcessingControlPanel is designed to automate CLO monitoring by integrating essential functionalities and key information into a unified monitoring and control interface.

 pre-requisite :